kizito9898/IT-Documentation/Windows-Server/Windows-Server.md

 ## Shared Drive Permissions

 - **Creating a shared folder** for Sales, HR & Finance.
-  - Disable inheritance for each group (so each group has custom permissions and can't access the other groups' folders).
+  - Disable inheritance for each group (so each group has custom permissions and can't access the other groups folders).

 ### Steps to Create a Shared Folder:
 1. Navigate to **Server Manager** → **File and Storage Services** → **Shares**.